wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 7 And the weight of the ball that issued out of its mouth was about two hundred shekels, after the shekel of the sanctuary.

-8 On the tenth day of the same month they also passed over the river Niagara, towards a place called Black Rock, and the small band at the place lied.
+8 On the tenth day of the same month they also passed over the river Niagara, towards a place called Black Rock, and the small band at the place fled.

 9 And they destroyed the strong house, and the camp with fire, and carried away the flour, and the salt and such things as they stood in need of.